-Allergies manifest themselves in numerous organs, whereby skin and mucous membranes are particularly frequently affected (interfaces where the individual organism comes into contact with the surrounding tissue.
-A general classification can be made as follows:
+Allergies manifest themselves in numerous organs, with skin and mucous membranes being particularly frequently affected (interfaces at which the individual organism comes into contact with the environment).
+A general classification can be made as follows according to:

-- All sources (food allergy, animal hair allergy; insect venom allergy
+- Allergen sources (food allergy, animal dander allergy; insect venom allergy)

 - Molecular allergens (e.g. Bet V 1, Ara h1, etc.)